-Mitigation Measure No.1.
+Mitigation Measure No.2.
 The Development Plan shall include the following language: "Tree removal and vegetation clearing associated with the Project should be conducted outside of the bird breeding season (the nesting season is generally considered to be March 1 - August 15) in order to avoid 'take' as defined and prohibited by Fish and Game Code (FGC) §3503, 3503.5, 3513, and by the Federal Migratory Bird Treaty Act (16 U.S. Code 703 et seq.).
 If work must be conducted during the bird nesting season, a qualified ornithologist (someone who is able to identify Northern California birds, and who has experience in nest-searching for passerines and raptors) should thoroughly survey the area no more than seven days prior to tree/vegetation removal to determine whether active nests (nests containing eggs or nestlings) are present.
 If active nests are found, appropriate buffers should be developed in consultation with CDFW to avoid take."

-V. Gulfural Resources .
-Would the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Cause a substantial adverse change in the significance of a historical resource pursuant to § 15064.5? • - Х b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? Х c) Disturb any human remains, including those interred outside of formal cemeteries? Х
+- v.
+Cultural Resources.
+Would the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Cause a substantial adverse change in the significance of a historical resource pursuant to §15064.5? • Х b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? Х C) Disturb any human remains, including those interred outside of formal cemeteries? · х

-- (a) No Impact: No historical resources have been documented on site.
-The site is currently developed with a single family residence and accessory buildings that show no evidence of being considered a historical resource, therefore, the project will have no impact on historical resources defined in California Environmental Quality Act (CEQA) § 15064.5. - (b,d) Less Than Significant with Mitigation Incorporated: The project was referred to the Northwest Information Center (NWIC), the Blue Lake Rancheria, the Bear River Band of the Rohnerville Rancheria and the Wiyot Tribe.
-Although the response from the NWIC recommended a study, further consultation with the Blue Lake Rancheria and the Wiyot Tribe recommended approval with no further study provided a note regarding inadvertent discovery is included in the project.
-If archaeological resources are encountered during construction activities, the contractor will execute Mitigation Measure No. 2. by halting construction and coordinating with a professional archaeologist, who meets the Secretary of the Interior's Standards and Guidelines and appropriate tribes so resources can be evaluated so that there is not a substantial adverse change in the significance of an archaeological resource.
+(a) No Impact: No historical resources have been documented on site.
+The site is currently developed with two residences, a large shop and other accessory structures; all of fairly recent construction (within the last 25 years).
+Therefore, the project will have no impact on historical resources defined in California Environmental Quality Act (CEQA) §15064.5.

+(b,d) Less Than Significant with Mitigation Incorporated: Pursuant to AB52, the project was referred to the Northwest Information Center (NWIC), the Bear River Band of the Rohnerville Rancheria and the Wiyot Tribe.
+The NWIC recommended a cultural resource study and consultation with the local Tribes.
+Upon further consultation with the Wiyot Tribe, it was understood that the site had a low sensitivity for cultural resources and that the project be approved with no further study provided a note regarding inadvertent discovery is included in the project.
+If archaeological resources are encountered during construction activities, the contractor will execute Mitigation Measure No. 3. by halting construction and coordinating with a professional archaeologist, who meets the Secretary of the Interior's Standards and Guidelines and appropriate tribes so resources can be evaluated so that there is not a substantial adverse change in the significance of an archaeological resource.
 The project is not expected to disturb any human remains, including those interred outside of formal cemeteries.
-However, implementation of Mitigation Measure No. 2 has been included in the event that human remains are accidentally discovered during construction. - (c) No Impact: No paleontological, geologic, or physical features are known to exist on the proposed project site; therefore, the project will not directly or indirectly destroy a unique paleontological resource, site, or unique geologic feature.
+However, implementation of Mitigation Measure No. 3 has been included in the event that human remains are accidentally discovered during construction.

+(c) No Impact: No paleontological, geologic, or physical features are known to exist on the proposed project site; therefore, the project will not directly or indirectly destroy a unique paleontological resource, site, or unique geologic feature.

-Mitigation Measure No. 2.
+Mitigation Measure No. 3.
 The following note shall be place on the Development Plan and carried out through project implementation: "If suspected archaeological resources are encountered during the project: 1.
 Stop work within 100 feet of the find; 2.
-Call a professional archaeologist, the representatives from the Blue Lake Rancheria, Bear River Band of the Rohnerville Rancheria and the Wiyot Tribe, the Calfire project representative (if applicable) and the County Planning and Building Department; 3.
-The professional historic resource consultant, Tribes and Calfire officials will coordinate and provide an assessment of the find and determine the significance and recommend next steps.
+Call the Cal Fire project representative, a professional archaeologist and representatives from the Blue Lake Rancheria, Bear River Band of the Rohnerville Rancheria and the Wiyot Tribe; 3.
+The professional historic resource consultant, Tribes and Cal Fire officials will coordinate and provide an assessment of the find and determine the significance and recommend next steps.